jackwood1/ipgrok_site/frontend/src/components/README.md

 - **Clean & Modern**: Minimalist design with clear visual hierarchy
 - **User-Friendly**: Intuitive interface with helpful tooltips and status indicators
 - **Performance-Focused**: Optimized for speed and responsiveness
 - **Accessible**: WCAG compliant with proper contrast and keyboard navigation
+- **Organized**: Tabbed interface for logical content organization